gSchool/mcsp-unit-oop/01-object-oriented-programming/02-this.md

 myFn(); // TypeError: Cannot read properties of undefined (reading 'push')
 ```

 To fix this, we have a few options.
 Intuitively, we could just create a new function to the `setTimeout` method and call the `getStarPowserUp` method inside of that.
-Here's what that would look like:
+Here's how that would look:

 ```js
 setTimeout(() => player.getStarPowerUp(), 1000);